 Further information is available at: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public

-SAME DAY APPOINTMENTS ONLINE ACCESS
+SAME DAY APPOINTMENTS AVAILABLE TO BOOK ONLINE

 From Monday 21st January 2019, we release the morning "same day" appointments at 7.30am (8.00am on Fridays) to be booked online for that day, except on our half day closure dates.
 We hope this will improve patient access and reduce phone calls into the surgery.

 For dates of our half day closures, please look under the "Opening Times" section of the website.

 It is with regret that as of Thursday 18 October 2018, we have discontinued our liquid nitrogen clinics.
 This is due to a supply issue of liquid nitrogen (the product used in our clinic to freeze warts/verruccas and skin tags)

 Alternative treatment options for patients are:

 Warts/Verruccas - A service is available at Huddersfield University Podiatry Clinic.
 Appointments can be requested online at www.hud.ac.uk/about/community-impact/services/podiatry/ or Tel 01484 472201.
 There is a charge per visit.